md-mudassir7/python-temporal/README.md

 # temporal

-Simulation of a temporal in different programming languages
+Simulation of different business workflows using temporal with pyhton SDK

 # TODO : Add more context in readme